IDInteraction/ResearchITClubTalk/README.md

 To view the presentation locally:
 `make present`

 The presentation will build in Travis when pushed to github.
-It will appear at [http://idinteraction.cs.manchester.ac.uk/RSE2017Talk/](http://idinteraction.cs.manchester.ac.uk/RSE2017Talk/))
+It is published at [http://idinteraction.cs.manchester.ac.uk/RSE2017Talk/](http://idinteraction.cs.manchester.ac.uk/RSE2017Talk/)